AstraZeneca-NGS/VarDictJava/Readme.md

     The lowest frequency in a normal sample allowed for a putative somatic mutations.
 Defaults to `0.05`
 - `-I INT`
     The indel size.
 Default: 120bp
+- `-M INT`
+    The minimum matches for a read to be considered.
+If, after soft-clipping, the matched bp is less than INT, then the read is discarded.
+It's meant for PCR based targeted sequencing where there's no insert and the matching is only the primers.
+    Default: 0, or no filtering
 - `-th [threads]`
     If this parameter is missing, then the mode is one-thread.
 If you add the     -th parameter, the number of threads equals to the number of processor cores.
 The parameter -th threads sets the number of threads explicitly.
 ##Output columns